NZMSA/2021-Phase-2/2. Backend/Docs/6-implement-graphql-queries.md

 6. Hot Chocolate Resolves the query in parallel however Entity Framework's DbContext does not.
 To fix this we want to create a new DbContext from the pool we create previously each time we use DbContext.

+    > Note: You do not need to understand the following for extensions.
+You just need to make sure you add it into your project.

-    To do this we'll create a new folder called `Extensions` and the following files
+    To do this we'll create a new folder called `Extensions` and the following files:

-    `ObjectFieldDescriptorExtensions.cs`:
+    First we want to create `ObjectFieldDescriptorExtensions.cs` inside `Extensions` with the following content:

     ```csharp
     using Microsoft.EntityFrameworkCore;